junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The ghost looks greatly relieved at hearing that.
 "Thank you, Dean."

 Dean wants to say some more. *You don't look like a killer to me.
 You didn't actively try to murder me before I knew you were there.* But what does he know what a killer looks like?
-He doesn't even like watching horror movies with ghosts in it.
-And he certainly doesn't want to accidentally say the wrong thing that triggers the "non-killer" ghost suddenly turn into a killer one just because his inappropriate words offend him, or worse, upset him too much that he disappears.
+He doesn't even like watching horror ghost movies.
+And he certainly doesn't want to accidentally say the wrong thing that triggers the "non-killer" ghost, making him suddenly turn into a killer one just because his inappropriate words offend him, or worse, upset him too much that he disappears.

-So Dean just bites his tongue, and turns back to the list he was working on, staring at it, drafting lines and circles mindlessly on the written words, adding more notes, then suddenly realizing something.
+So Dean just bites his tongue, and turns back to the list he's working on, staring at it, drafting lines and circles mindlessly on the written words, adding more notes, then suddenly realizes something.
 He draws two circles and one line connecting "can't leave house" and "more than one death", a new arrow leading to a new thought: "past resident accidents".

 Dean breathes out long, relaxed like he just finished the Saturday's crosswords in the New York Times.